-They will not be ready for the 30 min walks straight away, as you need be careful not to over walk them as this can damage their growing bones and joints, which can affect their development.
+Puppies will not be ready for the 30 min group walks straight away, as you need be careful not to over walk them as this can damage their growing bones and joints, which can affect their development.

-We offer you a service where we can visit your home and have playtime, house training, feeding and gradually build up the walks as your puppy grows and once your puppy is ready, we can move them onto the 30 minute group dog walks, if requested.
+We offer you a service where we can visit your home and have playtime, house training, feeding and gradually build up the walks as your puppy grows and once your puppy is ready, we can move them onto the 30 minute group dog walks.

 Let your dog come on an adventure with us whilst you are at work.

-We understand that all dogs are as unique as we are and therefore our dog walks are completely tailored just for your dog.
+We understand that all dogs are as unique as we are and therefore our dog rambles are tailored with enrichment and games to suit your dog.

-Our dog walkers will take care of your dog as if they are our own and give them all the attention and affection they need on their walk.
+Our dog walkers will take care of your dog as if they are our own and give them all the attention,affection and play they need on our small group walks.